DavidRoweWTL/hellow-world/README.md

 # hellow-world
-Note just another repository, but a new branch with the first!
+Not just another repository, but a new branch with the first!

 Happy days